Leggie

 - Shane Warne – he is credited with the revival of leggie as a technique.
 This Australian, who was the captain of the national team in ODI, became famous precisely for the successful use of the spin leg.
 He was even called the king of this technique, and the rest of the bowlers, seeing the success of Warne, also began to implement leg spin in their game.

-Leggie is an old technique, and so much so that it has been predicted more than once that it will go nowhere, but it is so effective that it is hardly worth fearing.
+The leggie in cricket is an old technique that has been predicted to go nowhere, but it is so effective that it is hardly worth fearing.